ritteto/CatchOrWaste/README.md

 ### In General
 The project is structured after the MVC concept.
 For each screen, the timer, the scoring system as well as for the three entitiy types there are:
 - *A controller class.* This holds the logic for the game object.
 Structual methods can be found here.
 - *A model class.* This hold data regarding the game object.
-Getter and settet can be found here.
+Getter and Setter can be found here.
 - *A view class.* This hold visualisations the each game object.
 Visuals can be found here.

 Therefore for any required changes, a maintainer has to identify the corresponding game object the change is affecting and the apply the MVC concept to chose the right class to modify.